Devoleum/docs/devoleum_book/devoleum-docs-eng/src/intro/lang.md

 # JSON format Multilanguage

 This is an example of a supply chain step in a **Multilanguage**: JSON format

 ```
 {
-   "multi_lang":true,
+   "multi_lang": true,
+   "section": "step",
    "en":{
       "name":"Harvest",
       "description":"The harvest of Thor olives",